hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-To make the test be run successfully on GlassFish, similarly you have to copy `jersey-cdi-rs-inject` to the target GlassFish server.
+To make the test be run successfully on GlassFish, similarly copy `jersey-cdi-rs-inject` to the target GlassFish server.

-Add the following to the end of `configuration` section of `dependency-maven-plugin` in the `arq-glassfish-managed` profile.
+In the `arq-glassfish-managed` Maven profile, find the `dependency-maven-plugin` config, add the following content at the end of `configuration` section.

 ```xml
 <execution>